 PRAYER IS A LIFE-LONG EXPERIENCE

 We were more fortunate and we were able to settle on a portion of a huge farm that was divided into six parts.
 We were assisted by the government to buy the sixth portion from the German government.
 At least, we again could raise our food.
 It was the biggest answer to our prayers we had in a long time.
-We lost our free and clear home and land in Eastern Poland in 1939 and could assume a fully mortgaged home and land in West Germany in 1950.
+We lost our free and clear home and land in Eastern Poland in 1939.
+And now in 1950, we could assume a fully mortgaged home and land in West Germany.
 It was an enormous blessing.
 God did not dump it into our laps.
 Father ran his legs off and we had to prove to the Land Office that we would farm in perpetuity.
 The Germans did not hand out things to squatters.
-In case father could not continue, then I had to stay on the farm or another child.
+In case father could not continue, then I or another child in our family, had to stay on the farm.

 Prayer, for me, has been a constant inward look that asks the questions about myself, before it focuses on others.
 I am blessed with a mate that endlessly reminds me, why I do not do what I expect of others to do?
 The answer to my prayers lies within me, and not with someone else.
 Most of my requests are, not based on common sense, but on selfish needs, regardless as to who gets hurt.
 It is not realistic that I should be granted privileges because I am weak and humble or I am different.
 Prayer reminds me to be no one other than myself, and about what I ought to do and not what others can do for me.
 Prayer that only wants and never gives remains unanswered.
 The best teacher on how to pray has been and is my experience.
 It reminds me that prayer is a link with heaven and with life.